Cam/Slackula/README.md

    }
  });
 });
+```

+## Creating new themes

 To inspect Slack app to create/update styles, in terminal launchctl setenv SLACK_DEVELOPER_MENU true, then restart Slack app.
-```